 Elevated blood lead test results and non-elevated blood lead test results in children and adults are reportable directly to the Kansas Department of Health and Environment (KDHE) Bureau of Epidemiology and Public Health Informatics within 24 hours.

-Providers that are not currently submitting blood lead testing results electronically can now submit their results through the Blood Lead Results Reporting Web-based Portal.
-The reporting portal allows providers to electronically submit blood lead testing results to KDHE.
+Providers that are not currently submitting blood lead testing results to KDHE can now do so electronically through the Blood Lead Results Reporting Web-based Portal.
 Results can be submitted by downloading a template to enter results into and then uploading the file back up to the application portal or by adding individuals records directly into the application.